roccoma504/Rounds/README.md

 app.
 Their images are kinda boring but they can be changed from the app.

 ### Will Smith
--Email : will_bovrsby_smith@tfbnw.net
+- Email : will_bovrsby_smith@tfbnw.net
--Password : password1234
+- Password : password1234

 ### Scar Jo
--Email : scar_gurxqls_jo@tfbnw.net
+- Email : scar_gurxqls_jo@tfbnw.net
--Password : password1234
+- Password : password1234

 ### Rick Roll
--Email : rick_ooncjox_roll@tfbnw.net
+- Email : rick_ooncjox_roll@tfbnw.net
--Password : password1234
+- Password : password1234

 ## Using The App
 ### Login